 Why You’ll Love This Recipe

-• Easy to Make: With simple pantry staples and minimal prep time, you can whip up these waffles in just minutes.
+• Easy to make: With simple pantry staples and minimal prep time, you can whip up these waffles in just minutes.
 Perfect for a relaxed weekend breakfast or a quick treat anytime.

-• Homemade Goodness: There’s nothing better than the smell of fresh waffles cooking on a weekend morning.
+• Homemade goodness: There’s nothing better than the smell of fresh waffles cooking on a weekend morning.
 This recipe gives that comforting homemade taste, making every bite feel special with the family.

 • Customizable: Add-ins like chocolate chips, fresh fruit, or spices (think cinnamon or nutmeg) can elevate the flavor even more.

-• Sourdough Discard Friendly: Using sourdough discard gives these waffles a subtle tang and helps reduce waste, making it a sustainable and delicious way to enjoy your sourdough starter.
+• Sourdough discard friendly: Using sourdough discard gives these waffles a subtle tang and helps reduce waste, making it a sustainable and delicious way to enjoy your sourdough starter.

 Ingredients